- Home

 Frequently Asked Questions (FAQ)

-The farmer's dog cost ranges from approximately $2.31 to $26.77 per day, based on our survey testing.
-Smaller adult dogs fall near the lower end of the range, while very large dogs can reach the upper end depending primarily on weight and calorie needs.
+The Farmer's Dog cost ranges from approximately $2.31 to $26.77 per day, based on our survey testing of more than 100 subscription quotes.
+Smaller adult dogs fall near the lower end of the range, medium dogs land in the middle, and very large dogs can reach the upper end depending primarily on weight and calorie needs.
+The same tested ranges held when we re-checked the company's published plan examples in August 2026.

 Puppies typically cost more than adult dogs because they require additional calories for growth.
-In our testing, small puppies ranged around $4 to $11 per day, medium puppies reached up to $18.54 per day, and large or giant breed puppies exceeded $12 per day depending on weight.
-Pricing generally moves closer to adult levels after about 6 to 8 months as growth slows.
+In our testing, The Farmer's Dog cost for puppies ranged from about $4 to $11 per day for small breeds, with medium puppies reaching up to $18.54 per day during peak growth months.
+By roughly 6 to 8 months old, quotes usually settle toward adult pricing as calorie needs level off.

-Dog owners can expect to spend approximately $16 to $187 per week depending on their dog's weight, age during the puppy stage, and overall calorie needs.
+Dog owners can expect The Farmer's Dog to cost approximately $16 to $187 per week, depending on their dog's weight, age during the puppy stage, and overall calorie needs.
+Small adult dogs sit near the bottom of that weekly range, while giant breeds with high calorie requirements drive the top end.
+Shipping is free, so the weekly figure reflects the full food cost.

 Dave Baker is a journalist and editor who has worked at The New York Times and The Nation magazine.
 He was also part of the 2006 Pulitzer Prize–winning team at The Times-Picayune newspaper of New Orleans.
 After the devastation of Hurricane Katrina, he moved to Brooklyn, New York, where Petful is now based.
 A longtime advocate for pet food safety, Dave tracked pet food recalls for nearly 15 years.